 In addition, we may be sued by third parties for breach of contract, defamation, negligence, unfair competition, or copyright or trademark infringement or claims based on other theories.
 We could also be subject to claims based upon the services that are accessible from our website through links to other websites or information on our website supplied by third parties or claims that our collection of information from third-party sites without a license violates certain federal or state laws or website terms of use.
 We could also be subject to claims that the collection or provision of certain information breached laws or regulations relating to privacy or data protection.
-As a result of claims against us regarding suspected infringement, our technologies may be subject to injunction, we may be required to pay damages, or we may have to seek a license to continue certain practices (which may not be available on reasonable terms, if at all), all of which may significantly increase our operating expenses or may require us to restrict our business activities and limit our ability to deliver our products and services and/or cause us to alter our products or services, which could negatively affect our business.
+As a result of claims against us regarding suspected infringement, our technologies may be subject to injunction, we may be required to pay damages, or we may have to seek a license to continue certain practices (which may not be available on reasonable terms, if at all), all of which may significantly increase our operating expenses or may require us to restrict our business activities and limit our ability to deliver our products and services and/or certain features, integrations, and capabilities of our platform.
+As a result, we may also be required to develop alternative non-infringing technology, which could require significant effort and expense and/or cause us to alter our products or services, which could negatively affect our business.
 Further, many of our subscription agreements require us to indemnify our customers for third-party intellectual property infringement claims, so any alleged infringement by us resulting in claims against such customers would increase our liability.
-Our exposure to risks associated with various claims, including the use of intellectual property, may be increased as a result of acquisitions of other companies.
-For example, we may have a lower level of visibility into the development process with respect to intellectual property or the care taken to safeguard against infringement risks with respect to the acquired company or technology.
-In addition, third parties may make infringement and similar or related claims after we have acquired technology that had not been asserted prior to our acquisition.
+Our exposure to risks associated with various claims, including the use of intellectual property or the care taken to safeguard against infringement risks with respect to the acquired company or technology.
+In addition, third parties may make infringement and similar or related claims after we have acquired technology that had not been asserted prior to our a